A Fantastic Itinerary For 4 Days In Rome

 Tourists are a target of scams anywhere in the world and Rome is no different.

-Beware of overly friendly people; always keep your stuff with you to avoid pickpockets; don’t accept help from strangers who offer to carry your bags or help getting tickets at the train station (and never surrender your own ticket) and never touch things that are offered to you ie a rose or a bracelet.
+Always keep your stuff with you to avoid pickpockets in Rome; don’t accept help from strangers who offer to carry your bags or help getting tickets at the train station and beware of the friendship bracelet scam – probably the most common one in Rome.

 Get a good travel insurance